 Remember in your new design that your readers will click with their fingers, and they are not all alike.
 Develop a model that adapts automatically with responsive technology.
 An automated email marketing platform like Dialog Insight has already developed several mobile-based templates.
-This way, you don’t have to worry about making a second version and your content will automatically adjust.
+This way, you don’t have to worry about making a responsive email version and your content will automatically adjust.
 The idea is not to increase your work but rather the effectiveness of your mailings.

 Step 4: Test and control the results